widok/widok/docs/chapters/03-build-process.md

 resourceManaged in sass in Assets := cssPath
 ```

-Add to your ``.gitignore``:
+Finally, add to your ``.gitignore``:

 ```bash
 .sass-cache/
 ```

+sbt-sass requires that the official Sass compiler is installed on your system.

 ### Font-Awesome
-In order to copy the Font-Awesome files to your configured path ``fontsPath``, you can define a sbt-web task:
+In order to automatically copy the Font-Awesome files to your configured path ``fontsPath``, you can define a sbt-web task:

 ```scala
 val copyFontsTask = {